Push the Feeling On: Marc Kinchen remix

 The remix was present on many retrospective top ranking lists of the best dance singles of the 90s, including Mixmags "The 100 Best Dance Singles of All Time", MTV's "The 100 Biggest 90's Dance Anthems of All Time" and Vibe's "Before EDM: 30 Dance Tracks from the '90s That Changed the Game".
+The success of "Push the Feeling On" and its follow-up "Surrender Your Love" also earned the group an award at the 1996 Dance d'Or Awards in France.

 Music video

 A music video was produced to promote the Marc Kinchen version.
-It takes place inside of a photo booth and shows different characters entering and leaving.
-One of them is John Reid.
+It takes place inside of a photo booth and shows different characters entering, posing, having pictures taken and leaving.
+One of them is John Reid, performing his one vocal line.
+"Push the Feeling On" was a Box Top on British music television channel The Box for 8 weeks from April 1995.
+In June, it received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
+Two months later, the video was A-listed on France's MCM.